OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 * ``[%handle Self.<entry>] -> [%handle 'a]``.
 Returns a handle
   to the entry point ``<entry>`` of the currently executing contract.
-It is translated to ``SELF`` in Michelson.
 You can use the syntactic sugar ``Contract.self ()`` for ``[%handle Self.default]``.

   .. tryliquidity:: ../../../../tests/doc/doc21.liq